Alaska: Cities, towns and boroughs

-Alaska is not divided into counties, as most of the other U.S. states, but it is divided into boroughs.
+Alaska is not divided into counties, like Louisiana's parishes and unlike most of the other U.S. states, but it is divided into boroughs.
 Delegates to the Alaska Constitutional Convention wanted to avoid the pitfalls of the traditional county system and adopted their own unique model.
 Many of the more densely populated parts of the state are part of Alaska's 16 boroughs, which function somewhat similarly to counties in other states.
-However, unlike county-equivalents in the other 49 states, the boroughs do not cover the entire land area of the state.
+Unlike county-equivalents in the other states, the boroughs do not cover the state's entire land area.
 The area not part of any borough is referred to as the Unorganized Borough.

 The Unorganized Borough has no government of its own, but the U.S. Census Bureau in cooperation with the state divided the Unorganized Borough into 11 census areas solely for the purposes of statistical analysis and presentation.
 A recording district is a mechanism for management of the public record in Alaska.
 The state is divided into 34 recording districts which are centrally administered under a state recorder.
 All recording districts use the same acceptance criteria, fee schedule, etc., for accepting documents into the public record.

-Whereas many U.S. states use a three-tiered system of decentralization—state/county/township—most of Alaska uses only two tiers—state/borough.
+Whereas many U.S. states use a three-tiered system of decentralization—state/county/township—most of Alaska uses two tiers—state/borough.
 Owing to the low population density, most of the land is located in the Unorganized Borough.
 As the name implies, it has no intermediate borough government but is administered directly by the state government.
 In 2000, 57.71% of Alaska's area has this status, with 13.05% of the population.

-Anchorage merged the city government with the Greater Anchorage Area Borough in 1975 to form the Municipality of Anchorage, containing the city proper and the communities of Eagle River, Chugiak, Peters Creek, Girdwood, Bird, and Indian.
+In 1975, Anchorage merged the city government with the Greater Anchorage Area Borough to form the Municipality of Anchorage, containing the city proper and the communities of Eagle River, Chugiak, Peters Creek, Girdwood, Bird, and Indian.
 Fairbanks has a separate borough (the Fairbanks North Star Borough) and municipality (the City of Fairbanks).

-The state's most populous city is Anchorage, home to 291,247 people in 2020.
+Alaska's most populous city is Anchorage, home to 291,247 people in 2020.
 The richest location in Alaska by per capita income is Denali ($42,245).
-Yakutat City, Sitka, Juneau, and Anchorage are the four largest cities in the U.S. by area.
+Yakutat, Sitka, Juneau, and Anchorage are the four largest cities in the U.S. by area.